a-norcliffe/torch_gq_adjoint/README.md

 The following adaptive methods are included in the tests:
 `'dopri5', 'bosh3', 'adaptive_heun', 'dopri8'`

+Newly released torch differentiable ODE solvers are not included in the tests.
+Since this repo is not actively maintained.

 **Please note**: The paper only tests the gradient speed up of the dopri5 solver, the other solvers are included for completeness.
 We believe these speedups would also be seen in the other solvers, but we have not tested this.